-Another example: According to study member Jerry Schnelle DVM, the Swedish hip dysplasia study of the 60’s proved that x-ray was a flop at reducing the incidence of canine hip dysplasia.
-Dr. Schnelle was hushed up even though it was he who discovered CHD and led the research project.
+Another example: According to study member Gerry Schnelle DVM, the Swedish hip dysplasia study of the 60’s proved that x-ray was a flop at reducing the incidence of canine hip dysplasia.
+Dr. Schnelle was hushed up even though it was he who discovered CHD (in 1937) and led the research project.
 He subsequently resigned from the board of OFA (Orthopedic Foundation for Animals) with a statement published in JAVM stating that he could not attach his name to an x-ray of a dog he had not seen.
 He felt OFA diagnostic errors (and they were rampant!) were the result of reading radiographs and grading hip x-rays without knowing the physical condition of the dog, including muscle tone, overall health, and whether a bitch had produced a litter.

 Many veterinarians believe there is a distinct connection between vaccines, DNA damage, and horrific disease. ref 1 Genetic mutations are occurring at an unprecedented rate but over-use of vaccines must share equal blame with the x-ray fad that compels eager-to-conform dog breeders.
 So a bit of logic seems in order.

 My answer to (A) is yes, hip and elbow dysplasia in show stock is much better, particularly in some high-risk breeds.
 There is no study that I'm aware of but a logical conclusion attributes that more to overall better breeding, feeding and rearing practices than to selection of breeding partners based on x-ray results.

 The answer to (B) is an unequivocal “Yes.”